ourlifeloop/marketing/src/cms/training-faqs/can-i-cancel-maintenance-request.md

 ---
-question: Can I cancel Maintenance request
+question: Can I cancel Maintenance request?
 answer: >
   -	In the maintenance tile, find the request you would like to delete and click “view details”.